penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations
 ```

+It contains the information on relationships between this and other sessions.
+These conditions only can apply for teaching sessions with students.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |